 cdk deploy

-AWS CloudFormation displays information about the dozens of steps that it takes as it deploys your app.
+AWS CloudFormation displays information about the dozens of steps that it takes as it deploys our app.

-That's how easy it is to create a Fargate-powered Amazon ECS service to run a Docker image.
+Once deployment completes, we have successfully created a Fargate powered Amazon ECS service to run a Docker image.

 Clean up